 Mental Health and or Personality Challenges That Can Lead To Suicide or Homicide by Marla Stone, MSW, Professional Organizer

-My past life as a Social Worker is somewhat far behind me since I retired in April 2010.
-I will celebrate 5 years RETIRED, as a Social Worker.
+My past life as a Social Worker is somewhat far behind me since I stopped practicing in April 2010.
 I am still an expert consultant on Mental Health Challenges and a Mental Health Advocate.

 Mental Health Challenges, Addiction Challenges, and Behavioral Patterns that are causing pain, grief, anger, anxiety or discomfort often can lead a person to think about suicide and or homicide.
 Suicidal and or Homicidal ideation often takes a leap during the Spring and Summer months.
 And here is my big reminder at this time of year....
 May is the Highest Rate of Suicide of the year.
 Summer or hotter times of the year are higher for Homicide.
 Why May for suicide?
 There are cycles of mood and early May we hit the bottom of our energy cycle.
 Think of the Bears ending their sleep and hibernation cycle.
 By Mid to late May we start on an up swing of mood.
 Why Hotter months for homicide?
 Frustration grows in heat!
 Mental Health and Personality Challenges usually are the root of all Suicide and Homicide actions.